The Power of Priority Channel Systems: Priority Channel Systems

 where in every configuration we underline the messages that will be superseded in the next step (and where, for simplicity, we do not write the full rule $\delta$ on the steps).
-Note that, as specified in the semantics, the first step could not be ``$(p,\underline{0}2\underline{00})\pstep{!1}(q,21)$'': the written $1$ is not allowed to supersede the higher-priority $2$ \emph{hence it cannot supersede the $0$ that is earlier in the channel}.

-\paragraph{Internal-Superseding} There is another semantics for priorities, obtained by extending reliable steps with \emph{internal superseding steps}, denoted $C\hstep{\ttc_i\hh k}C'$, which can be performed at any time in an uncontrolled manner.
+Observe that $(p,0\,3\,0\,0)\not\pstep{*}(q,3\,1)$, to be contrasted with the internal-superseding run $(p,0\,3\,0\,0)\hstep{*}(q,3\,1)$ in \autoref{ex-internal}.
+Under write-superseding, the occurrence of $3$ that is initially in the channel is not allowed to erase the $0$ in front of it.